jhogan/core/STYLE.md

 ### Exceptions
-Sometimes an `import` line will need to stick out somehow, such as in the the idiom that models the ORM entity classes:
+Sometimes an `import` line will need to stick out somehow, such as in the idiom that models the ORM entity classes:

     import apriori; apriori.model()